Key Technology Trends in Education

 Watch out how augmented reality impacts the education industry.

 Experts have been advocating the benefits of applying game dynamics onto non-gaming contexts and motivating people to achieve their goals for a long time.
 Unfortunately, decision-makers in the education industry have always been skeptical about it.
 But the good news is, it’s slowly making its way into the industry now.
 With gamification, user engagement can be improved by a large margin with the help of learning materials.
 Experts say that integrating gamification with education can boost learners’ motivation by up to a 90% recall rate.
 It’s an obvious benefit as the more the learners assume active roles in knowledge reception, the more they feel part of the learning environment which automatically improves their chances of remembering it.

 Personalization has been an ongoing trend in the education industry for quite some time and it is more of an implication of the other trends.
-With 2016, the growth of personalization will increase across all levels of learning.
+In future, the growth of personalization will increase across all levels of learning.
 With the help of big data and insights derived from it, learning will become more personal than ever, carefully addressing the requirements of each individual rather than groups.
 All elements in learning, from learning materials and learning tools to learning environments and course program, will be tailor-made to suit each individual, engaging them and motivating them to achieve best results in short time frames.

 Have an interesting idea for the school nearby and its students/faculty?
 We can transform your ideas into reality, mixing it with a lot of cutting-edge technologies.
 For more details, contact our educational sector programming experts.